rcodipilly/Eukaryotic-Promoter-Prediction-Tool-/README.md

 # CS123A-project
-Bioinformatics project that predicts the promoter region of a gene
+Bioinformatics project for CS123A that predicts the promoter region of a gene